The Big Four Economic Indicators: August Employment

 Assessment and Outlook

-The NBER declared the recent recession to be just two months, ending in April 2020.
-This is the shortest recession on record - here is their announcement on the topic.
+The NBER declared the recent "COVID" recession to be just two months, ending in April 2020.
+This is the shortest recession on record - here is its announcement on the topic.

 Retail sales bounced back most rapidly, due to pent-up demand and savings by consumers.
 This continues to improve but causes issues for producers and suppliers.

-Employment has improved since the official "end" of the recovery, but employers cannot fill many open positions for a variety of reasons.
+Employment has improved since the official "end of the recession", but employers cannot fill many open positions for a variety of reasons.

 Real income has shown the weakest recovery.
 Income has been an ongoing issue in terms of trends and matching inflation over the years.

-The charts above don't really show us the individual behavior of the Big Four leading up to the 2007 recession.
-To achieve that goal, we've plotted the same data using a "percent off high" technique.
-In other words, we show successive new highs as zero and the cumulative percent declines of months that aren't new highs.
-The advantage of this approach is that it helps us visualize declines more clearly and to compare the depth of declines for each indicator and across time (e.g., the short 2001 recession versus the Great Recession).
+The charts above don't really show us the individual behavior of the big four leading up to the 2007 recession.
+To achieve that goal, I've plotted the same data using a "percent-off-high" technique.
+In other words, I show successive new highs as zero and the cumulative percent declines of months that aren't new highs.
+The advantage of this approach is that it helps us visualize declines more clearly and to compare the depth of declines for each indicator and across time (e.g., the short 2001 recession versus the great recession).
 Here is our four-pack showing the indicators with this technique.

 Now let's examine the behavior of these indicators across time.
 The first chart below graphs the period from 2000 to the present, thereby showing us the behavior of the four indicators before and after the two most recent recessions and now.
 Rather than having four separate charts, we've created an overlay to help us evaluate the relative behavior of the indicators at the cycle peaks and troughs.
 (See the note below on recession boundaries).